krinasorathiya2005-max/DG-Interns-Hub-Week-2-Cybersecurity/Task-1-Ports-and-Services/README.md

 ## Result

 The task was successfully completed.
-I learned about common TCP and UDP ports, their associated services, and their importance in network security.
+I learned about common TCP and UDP ports, their associated services, and their importance in network security.!